coganlab/GlobalLocal/README.md

    2a.
 To install dependencies, need to ```conda create env environment.yml``` on Mac if not already created, and give it an environment name.
 Or do ```conda env create -f environment.yml``` from the envs folder if on Windows.
    2b.
 Need to ```conda activate BIDS_coding``` or whatever you named the conda environment.
    2c.
 Now cd into the BIDS_converter subfolder within BIDS_coding repository, and do ```./BIDS_convert_wsl.sh``` after modifying BIDS_convert_wsl.sh with your chosen SUB_IDS (line 18).
 Or, BIDS_convert_mac or whichever script fits your OS.
+3. Copy the BIDS folder into Box (run it locally because it's faster)

 ### Windows FSL
 1. Need to open xquartz on windows before running fsl in the ubuntu app. https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/Windows